pmeenan/i-d-compression-dictionary/draft-meenan-compression-dictionary.md

 The client adds the algorithms that it supports to the "Accept-Encoding" request header. e.g.:

-Accept-Encoding: gzip, deflate, br, zstd, sbr, szstd
+Accept-Encoding: gzip, deflate, br, zstd, br-d, zstd-d

 ## Content-Encoding